schustischuster/evoGE/compAnalysis/data/Expression_data/README.md

-This folder contains files with the expression data for the angiosperm (DevSeq data set) and mammalian (Brawand) 1-1 ortholog genes.
+This folder contains files with the expression data for the angiosperm (DevSeq data set) and mammalian [(Brawand)](https://pubmed.ncbi.nlm.nih.gov/22012392/) 1-1 ortholog genes.

-Detailed description:
+### Detailed description

 Brawand_inter_tpm_mat_deseq_sample_names_0_5_threshold.csv contains the TPM expression values normalized by DESeq2.
 Expression data of the 1-1 ortholog genes was normalized between organs and species.
-Data was re-analyzed from the original raw sequencing data published in Brawand et al.(2011) (https://pubmed.ncbi.nlm.nih.gov/22012392/).
+Data was re-analyzed from the original raw sequencing data published in Brawand et al.(2011).